adityaavenkataraman192/adityaavenkataraman192/README.md

 <!--
 **adityaavenkataraman192/adityaavenkataraman192** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
-# 👋 Hi, I'm Adityaa Venkataraman

 🎓 Data Science Graduate Student @ UMBC | 📊 Data Analyst | 🤖 Aspiring AI Engineer